Federal Criminal Defense Attorney Ohio

 - Cases affecting the United States

 It is important when selecting an Ohio federal criminal defense attorney that you find a lawyer who understands the federal sentencing guidelines, as well as the federal rules of evidence.
 In federal courts, federal judges follow the "Federal Sentencing Guidelines."
-It is vital that your federal defense attorney understand these rules before going into your case.
+It is vital that your federal defense attorney in Ohio understand these rules before going into your case.

 Client faced possession with intent to distribute LSD 21 U.S.C.
 Result: Typically, it is a mandatory minimum sentence of 10 years, with potential for life in prison.
 In this case we got the sentence reduced to 55 months.